Skip to content

 Supplements that increase mitochondrial uncoupling

 Just like cold exposure can speed up mitochondrial uncoupling, we’ve got some fantastic supplements to increase it daily.
-Both kApex and Blood Sugar Breakthrough have got you covered with the following ingredients:
+Both kApex and Berberine Breakthrough have got you covered with the following ingredients:

 • Bitter melon increases uncoupling protein expression.